Sweet potato vs Pumpkin - Health impact and Nutrition Comparison

-Pumpkins have a thick skin, usually in shades of yellow or orange, although there are also green and white pumpkin cultivars.
-The flesh is in a lighter colour and filled with seeds.
+Pumpkins have thick skin, usually in shades of yellow or orange, although there are also green and white pumpkin cultivars.
+The flesh is in a lighter color and filled with seeds.

-Sweet potato skins are much thinner, in colours of brown, orange or red.
-Depending on the cultivar, the flesh of sweet potatoes can also come in various colours, such as white, gold, red or purple.
+Sweet potato skins are much thinner, in colors of brown, orange, or red.
+Depending on the cultivar, the flesh of sweet potatoes can also come in various colors, such as white, gold, red, or purple.

-The yellow colouring of these vegetables is determined by a pigment called beta carotene, which is turned into vitamin A inside the body.
+The yellow coloring of these vegetables is determined by a pigment called beta carotene, which is turned into vitamin A inside the body.

 Taste and Use

-These two vegetables are often compared in taste, as they have similar flavours.
+These two vegetables are often compared in taste, as they have similar flavors.
 Sweet potatoes are said to taste sweeter, as the name suggests.
-Darker coloured sweet potatoes taste more sugary compared to pale yellow or white fleshed sweet potatoes.
+Darker-colored sweet potatoes taste more sugary compared to pale yellow or white-fleshed sweet potatoes.

 Sweet potato plants also prefer the pH of the soil to be more acidic when compared to pumpkins.

-Varieties of classic orange pumpkins are Autumn Gold, Harvest Moon and Captain Jack.
-There’s also pumpkins which are more often used for pies, such as Sugar Pie and Cinderella.
+Varieties of classic orange pumpkins are Autumn Gold, Harvest Moon, and Captain Jack.
+Some pumpkins are more often used for pies, such as Sugar Pie and Cinderella.
 Baby-Boo and Munchkin are cultivars of the miniature pumpkin kind.
-Other popular types of pumpkins are the blue, white and warty pumpkins (1).
+Other popular types of pumpkins are blue, white, and warty pumpkins (1).